-Monty Halls is a well known BBC television presenter and has worked for over a two decades in partnership with organisations large and small as a keynote speaker of the highest quality.
+Monty Halls is a well known television presenter and has worked for over a two decades in partnership with organisations large and small as a keynote speaker of the highest quality.

 As an ex-Royal Marines Officer, a broadcaster, explorer and writer, Monty Halls has led international teams through some of the most demanding environments on earth.